An immense aquarium in Phuket Town

-Aquaria Phuket is a new attraction in Phuket town, on the lower floor of the immense Central Floresta, (part of Central Festival).
-The place covers a large surface, and it is advertised as the largest aquarium in Thailand, with 25,000 animals and 300 species, which we didn’t take the time to count.
-The surface is indeed impressive but
+Aquaria Phuket is an attraction in Phuket town, on the lower floor of the immense Central Floresta (part of the Central Festival).
+The place covers a large surface and is advertised as the largest aquarium in Thailand, with 25,000 animals and 300 species, which we didn’t take the time to count.

-Aquaria is divided into 4 distinct areas: Mystic Forest, Coastal Heaven, South China Sea and Station Aquarius.
+Aquaria consists of four distinct areas: Mystic Forest, Coastal Heaven, South China Sea and Station Aquarius.

-You can walk back and forth between each area, some are outdoor, and most are indoor.
+You can walk back and forth between each area, some are outdoors, and most are indoors.
 You will see giant freshwater fish, stingrays, otters, penguins, leopard sharks and other sharks.
-Every hour, you will be able to assist at the animal feeding or presentations.
-The schedule is as follow (it may change so double-check with the program inside Aquaria.)
+Every hour, you will be able to assist with animal feeding or presentations.
+The schedule is as follows (it may change, so double-check with the program inside Aquaria.)

-As you go, you will notice a lot of food, snack and drinks are on sale at every corner.
+As you go, you will notice a lot of food, snack and drinks are on sale everywhere.
 There is even a restaurant if you choose to dine among the fish.
-And of course, there is a souvenir shop on the way out, just before reaching the TrickEye Museum that can be purchased with the aquarium ticket.
+And, of course, there is a souvenir shop on the way out, just before reaching the TrickEye Museum, that can be purchased with the aquarium ticket.

-This is the fresh water area.
-Enjoy watching lizards, chameleon, snakes and other lizards.
+Mystic Forest is a freshwater area.
+Enjoy watching lizards, chameleons, snakes and other lizards.

 South China Sea